 Keep the iframe width and height set at 100% (width:100% and height:100%).
 This will follow the width of the Container area and will therefore also act responsive.

 To test the setting, change the width of the wrapper class to 30%.
 Your widget will now be displayed as follows.

 With this display size you will see that the Sharing buttons (Facebook, Twitter and Pinterest) won’t display properly on the thumbnail.
 We found that the size set to 35% is about the minimum we could go.
 The buttons do however still display in the Lightbox (for PRO widget users).

 Adding your widget by using the Text Object

-- No center justification can be done (you don’t have an Object Style setting available as for the HTML Code Object).
+When using the Text Object, you are limited to what you can do with the HTML code you enter.
+No changes to justification or the widget size can be done (you don’t have an Object Style setting available as for the HTML Code Object).
 Adding <div> areas as wrappers don’t have any effect either.